Understanding Buddhist Art

 Buddhist Art is the artistic practices that are influenced by Buddhism.
-Buddhist art originated on the Indian subcontinent following the historical life of Siddhartha Gautama, 6th to 5th century BCE, and after that evolved by contact and interactions with other cultures and artistic traditions as it spread throughout Asia and the world.
+Buddhist art originated on the Indian subcontinent following the historical life of Siddhartha Gautama, 6th to 5th century BCE.
+After the Buddha, it evolved by contact and interactions with other cultures and artistic traditions as it spread throughout Asia and the world.

 Buddhist Art includes the depiction of Buddhas, Bodhisattvas, and other notable Buddhist figures, both historical and mythical.
 Buddhist Art also includes narrative scenes from the lives of Buddhist figures; mandalas and other graphic aids for the practice of Buddhism; as well as objects used in the Buddhist traditions, such as vajras, bells, stupas and Buddhist temple architecture.

 Anthropomorphic representations of the Buddha – The Greek Influence